Weak first-order phase transitions in the frustrated square lattice J1-J2 classical Ising model: Consideration of numerical imperfections

+Further, the location ($\lambda^*_{\chi}$) of this peak evolves smoothly and monotonically as a function of $\chi$ such that it asymptotically goes to its true place ($\lambda^*$) on the phase diagram when $\chi\rightarrow\infty$ \cite{tagliacozzo2008scaling}:

+where $\nu$ is the critical exponent from the standard correlation length scaling relation that arises near criticality.
+The finite-$\chi$ scaling limit is defined to be when $\xi_{\chi}\gg1$.
+We note that the idea of a $\chi$-dependent correlation length originally appeared in the context of the corner transfer matrix renormalization group in Ref. \cite{nishino}.

 As mentioned, when $g\rightarrow\infty$ the phase boundary of the present model necessarily becomes second-order.
-This remains true with a finite-$\chi$ MPS representation: the model becomes two decoupled copies of the classical 2D Ising model in the limit $g\rightarrow\infty$, the classical 2D Ising model is in the same universality class as the quantum 1D Ising model \cite{gang2006direct}, and the phase transition of the quantum 1D Ising model does not develop first-order features when represented by a finite-$\chi$ MPS \cite{tagliacozzo2008scaling}.
-Combining this with the results in the previous section shows that, at $\chi\leq64$, in the region $g>0.501$ there is a value of $g$, denoted $g^*$, at which the phase boundary switches between first-order and second-order (see Fig. (\ref{fig:phasediagram})).
+This remains true with a finite-$\chi$ MPS representation: in the limit $g\rightarrow\infty$, the model becomes two decoupled copies of the classical 2D Ising model, the classical 2D Ising model is in the same universality class as the quantum 1D transverse field Ising model \cite{suzuki1976relationship,gang2006direct}, and the phase transition of the latter model does not develop energy crossings and order parameter discontinuities when represented by a finite-$\chi$ MPS that is computed with iTEBD \cite{tagliacozzo2008scaling}.
+On the other hand, the data in Sec. \ref{sec:firstorder} shows that when $16\leq\chi\leq64$, the phase boundary in the region $0.501\leq g \leq10$ is first-order.
+Therefore, when $16\leq\chi\leq64$ there is a value of $g$, denoted $g^*$, at which the phase boundary switches between first-order and second-order (see Fig. \ref{fig:phasediagram}).
+Then the picture established for $16\leq\chi\leq64$ regarding the pseudo critical lines and the phase boundary is the one in Fig. \ref{fig:phasediagram2}, except that the location of $g^*$ is only known to be somewhere in $g>10$.